 Lastly, the name of this python comes from it’s looks, too.
 You’ll notice that the mouth of this species is surrounded by notably white scales.
 Hence, they are named the White-Lipped Python.

-White Lipped Python Pictures
+White Lipped Python Pictures: The Iridescent Snake

 You can really see the emphasis on the white lips in the picture above.
 Plus, you can see how it’s dark brown back fades into a cream white belly.
 This fella is probably enjoying the warmth from his handlers hands.